VCCE/VCC/acia/ReadMe.txt

 end of files.
 This is recommended when using /t2 in os9 unless attempting to write binary files to windows.
-Reading binary files is difficult under os9 because the sc6551 driver does not have a means of detecting end of file.
-Therefore the SCF handler can only detect end of file by looking for a CR followed by ESC.
+Reading binary files is difficult under os9 because the sc6551 driver does not have a means other than <ESC> char to detect end of file.
-In ascii mode file transfers would be aborted if that sequence is found in the stream.

 Sending command output to a file can be done with something like 'dir -e > /t2' If doing a long listing it is better to place the